mikrono/tModLoaderWiki_kr_ko/ModTile.md

 ### public virtual bool Drop(int i, int j)

 Allows you to customize which items the tile at the given coordinates drops.
 Return false to stop the game from dropping the tile's default item.
-Returns true by default.
+Returns true by default. **Please note that this hook currently only works for 1x1 tiles.**

 ### public virtual bool CanKillTile(int i, int j, ref bool blockDamaged)